The 5 Stages of an Advisory Firm

 The biggest challenge at this stage is time.

-Most advisors still operate without consistent processes, which begins to create strain as the client base grows.
+You're balancing servicing clients, continuing to grow, and managing your first employee — all at once.
+Most advisors still operate without consistent processes at this point, which begins to create real strain as the client base grows.

 Stage 3: The Practice Builder Stage